MCP Troubleshooting & Best Practices

 Q: Why don't I see an "Execute immediately" button when I click on a tool?

-A: Tools are often called in chat or automated workflows; the interface-level "Enable/Disable" is for temporarily controlling availability and does not directly trigger execution.
+A: Tools are called in chat or automated workflows.
+The interface-level Enable/Disable toggle controls availability and does not directly trigger execution.

 Q: Can I combine command and args into one line in the configuration?